Grncek/cts-tradeit-DevOps_Ukol/README.md

 # cts-tradeit-DevOps_Ukol
-I got 2 script one for Google chrome that use ChromeDrive that must be downloaded.
+I got 2 script first one use Google chrome and to run it you must download ChromeDrive and include it in path "C:\Program Files (x86)\chromedriver".
 Second use microsoft edge webdriver-manager.

 Before executing Main_EDGE:
 1) Install Selenium: pip install selenium
 2) Install webdriver-manager: pip install webdriver-manager

 Before executing Main_CHROME:
 1) The script utilize Selenium library so you must install Selenium: pip install selenium